 You purchased the castle in late 2019 and had to deal with the onset of the Covid-19 pandemic a few months later.
 How did this affect your plans?

 Kathy: It actually worked in our favour because we were renovating.
-We spent 18 months2 years working on the castle.
-We couldn't go anywhere else or do anything, swe just worked constantly on the castle.
+We spent 18 months – 2 years working on the castle.
+We couldn't go anywhere else or do anything, so we just worked constantly on the castle.

 James: It affected us a bit, especially during the worst parts of the lockdown because a lot of the shops were closed, and we couldn't get materials.